Uvalde police chief abruptly announces resignation days after report cleared officers in massacre at Robb Elementary School | KRDO

 Rodriguez returned to Uvalde and remained head of the force.
 He has stood by his officers who responded to the school and has not taken disciplinary action against them, even as families have persisted in demanding he fire those who waited in the hallway.

+In a statement posted on Facebook Tuesday, Rodriguez said “it is time for me to embrace a new chapter in my career.”
+His resignation is effective April 6.
-The abrupt announcement comes less than a week after an independent investigator hired by the city reported his findings at a packed city council meeting, and said all the officers who responded to the school from the Uvalde Police Department acted in good faith and should be exonerated.

-The findings enraged victims’ parents and families, who took turns during Thursday’s meeting pleading for accountability nearly two years after the attack.
+The announcement comes less than a week after an independent investigator hired by the city reported his findings at a packed city council meeting Thursday, and said all the officers who responded to the school from the Uvalde Police Department acted in good faith and should be exonerated – sparking the fury of many victims’ parents and community members who have said for nearly two years that some should not be absolved.

-The findings of the investigator, Jesse Prado, contradict reports from the Department of Justice and the Texas House of Representatives that there were multiple failures with the law enforcement operation that left a gunman unchallenged in a school for 77 minutes.
-Nineteen children and two teachers died.
+The findings came after reports from the US Department of Justice and the Texas House of Representatives said there were multiple failures with the law enforcement response.

+Decisions on whether state criminal charges will be filed have yet to be made.
+Local District Attorney Christina Mitchell has begun presenting evidence to a special grand jury, but there is no public timeline for when she may announce whether charges for any of the first responders who waited in the hallway will be filed.

 Report ‘ripped the wound wide open again,’ former Uvalde mayor says

-Uvalde’s former mayor also rejected the report’s findings, saying the examination did not answer the community’s questions and only left families more devastated.
+McLaughlin, the mayor when the report was commissioned, also rejected the report’s findings, saying the examination did not answer the community’s questions and only left families more devastated.

-“I don’t think it gave anybody any answers,” the city’s former mayor, Don McLaughlin, told CNN.
+“I don’t think it gave anybody any answers,” McLaughlin told CNN this week.
 “We’re no better off than when we started.”

 Worse, the controversial report may have set the community back, he said.